Generic name: tbo-filgrastim [ TBO-fil-GRAS-tim ]

 Call your doctor for instructions if you miss a dose, or miss an appointment for your Granix.

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

 Avoid getting this medicine in your eyes.
-If this occurs, rinse your eyes with water and call your doctor right away.
+If contact does occur, rinse with water.

 Get emergency medical help if you have signs of an allergic reaction: hives; wheezing, difficult breathing; fast heart rate, sweating, feeling light-headed; swelling in your face, lips, tongue, or throat.

 Capillary leak syndrome is a rare but serious side effect of tbo-filgrastim.
 Call your doctor right away if you have signs of this condition: stuffy or runny nose followed by weakness or tired feeling, and sudden swelling in your arms, legs and other parts of the body.

 Granix may cause serious side effects.
 Call your doctor at once if you have:

 a general ill feeling;